-Dr. Yurasek is a graduate of the College of the Holy Cross and the Columbia University College of Physicians and Surgeons.
+Dr. Yurasek joined our Cardiac Intensive Care Unit team in 2015.
+He is a graduate of the College of the Holy Cross and the Columbia University College of Physicians and Surgeons.
 Subsequently, Dr. Yurasek completed his pediatric residency and cardiology fellowship at Children's Hospital of Boston.
 After his fellowship in cardiology, Dr. Yurasek completed a pediatric critical care fellowship at Massachusetts General Hospital.
 Greg has been recognized for his exceptional teaching throughout his training and has won numerous awards, including the Fellow Teacher of the Year while at Massachusetts General Hospital.
 He has interest in pedagogical methods in medical education and has been involved in multiple projects aimed at re-tooling instructional methods for the new generation learners.